Rastak Ensemble

 Rastak Music Group is an Iranian contemporary folk music ensemble that was formed as an experimental music group in 1997.
-Rastak seeks to collect, record and interpret Persian folk music for a global audience.
+Rastak seeks to collect, record and interpret Iranian, Kurdish, Baloch and Turkmen folk music among others for a global audience.

 About Rastak

 Rastak incorporates Persian language, Iranian culture and history as well as merging traditional instruments and forms with contemporary rhythms.
 Rastak has done extensive research into Persian folk music both academically and in practice.
 They have been focused for the past two decades on the sound of Iranian folklore and diverse cultures; resulting in five albums, five singles and numerous concert tours in Iran and overseas.

+International Appearances

 Rastak has appeared on several international music festivals and has held many concerts in Iran, England, Austria, Germany, France, Italy, Spain, The Netherlands, Sweden, United States, Canada, Australia, India, Japan, Malaysia, Chile, Poland, Turkey, Georgia, Belgium, Oman, Belarus, Kazakhstan, Bangladesh, Iraq, United Arab Emirates among others.

+International World Music Festivals

+Rastak has performed at various international music festivals.
+Recently, they performed at the Rainforest World Music Festival 2023 in Sarawak, Malaysia, and the Spirit of Tengri World Music Festival in Almaty, Kazakhstan, where they wowed audiences with their captivating performances.
+They also performed in Slemani, Hawaii Sahar Music Festival, where they shared their culture and music with their fans and friends.
+On August 14, 2024, they performed at prestigious Stockholm Culture Festival (Kultur Festivalen) and received well by the audience.